 <picture> tag and put in the corresponding paths to the WebP and JPG version.

 The second place I show the images is if the user clicks on a thumbnail to view the photo.
 Adding WebP support for this feature was tricky.
 The gallery library I use, Magnific Popup, allows clicking of the thumbnail by wrapping it in an

 href for that tag can only be a single path to one of the images.

 So by default, I keep all the paths to the JPGs.
 But in the background, I use a library called Modernizr to detect if the browser supports WebP.
 If it does, then I iterate over these links and set the image source to the WebP file.
 The only drawback is if the user opens one quickly, then it’s possible that a user may expand the full JPG image.
 However, I’ve never found this to occur when testing.

 Another feature that I have leveraged to decrease loading time is by serving responsive images.
 The idea of this feature is to serve the smallest possible image needed based on screen size and display density.
 I only use this for thumbnails – detecting which image to serve manually is too difficult.
 The preloading gallery feature works well enough so that a user should only have to wait for a single image to load anyways.
 If its WebP, it especially doesn’t take long.

 For the responsive thumbnails, I support 4 different sizes: 400px, 600px, 800px, and 1024px.
 The browser should then decide which to serve.
 This saves time by loading smaller images when possible, also using less data.
 To do this, I again take advantage of the

 <picture> tag and the different

 <source>s inside of them.

+I wrote a bash script to generate all file types and different sizes for all images in a specific directory.
 It converts all expanded size images into WebP, and all thumbnails into 3 more sizes of both WebP and JPG.